AnthonyGress/MongoDB-Compass-Darkmode/README.md

 1. darkreader.js from the dark reader chrome addon
 2.  the <script> tag to link the javascript the html.
 No other modifications have been made.

-_This file is simply hosted here to make it easier to drag and drop dark mode.
+_This file is simply hosted here to make it easier to drag and drop dark mode_
-_

 Original idea for Linux/Windows from [Reddit](https://www.reddit.com/r/mongodb/comments/mj1zr0/successfully_achieved_darkmode_for_mongodb_compass/)

 Linux Users: your directory would looks something like `/usr/lib/mongodb-compass/resources`